weztcy/Numora---Calculator-Mobile-App/README.md

 ## 📜 License

-This project is maintained for educational, portfolio, reference, and development purposes.
+This project is maintained for portfolio, reference, and development purposes.

 ---

-**Numora - Calculator Mobile App — Modern Android Calculator Application Using Kotlin & Jetpack Compose**
+**Numora — Calculator Mobile App Using Kotlin & Jetpack Compose**